 What's the difference between the B.A. in Theatre and the B.F.A. in Performing Arts?

 Our B.F.A.
 (Bachelor of Fine Arts) is a pre-professional degree.
 It involves rigorous, conservatory-style training intended to hone your skills for entry into the professional world of the performing arts.
-Our B.F.A. involves both a broad introduction to all aspects of theatre and concentrated training in either Acting, Musical Theatre, or Theatre Design & Technology.
-Admission into the B.F.A. in Performing Arts is by audition/interview in the third semester.
+Our B.F.A. involves both a broad introduction to all aspects of theatre and concentrated training in either Acting, Musical Theatre, Theatre Design & Technology.
+Our upcoming B.F.A. in Theatre is for those students wanting rigorous, focused study B.F.A. while also wanting the flexibility to combine that training in unique ways.
+This might be the degree for you if you see yourself creating your own opportunties, running a company, or working across diciplines.
+Admission into the B.F.A. – Performing Arts is by audition/interview in the third semester.
 Until accepted into the B.F.A., interested student are classified as "seeking admission."

 Both degrees are designed to prepare students for further studies at the graduate and/or professional level.